 Monica is an artist and educator based in New York and Connecticut.
 Since 2000, she has taught architecture, design, visual art, and digital media at the high school and college levels.

 "I draw on abstract painted fields.
 My work fluctuates between disfiguration and figuration, and familiar objects oscillate between layered fields.
 The picture plane is amassed to create spatial amplification and zones of deletion."
+I use accumulation and deletion to explore the instability of perception.
+Layers of paint are applied to expose how form is continuously negotiated.
+I consider how tectonic and bodily systems mirror one another in their capacity for adaptation, distortion, and reconstruction.

 The species work utilizes concepts derived from observations that demonstrate biological systems.
 Projects are grown into architectonic composites that generate hyper-articulated forms and spatial fields.
 The species' work is grown through varied aggregation at multiple scales.
 The objective is the production of new organisms and organizational methods that represent morphogenetic evolutionary traits.